aekespong/Basic-SQLModel-and-FastAPI-example/README.md

 Illustrating the fundamentals using Models with Relationships, as demonstrated in the guide: https://sqlmodel.tiangolo.com/tutorial/fastapi/relationships/

-This to demonstrates retrieving the entire hierarchical structure and all levels.
+This to demonstrates retrieving the entire hierarchical structure and data from all levels.

 Relationships() is defined to achieve this:
 ```